-As a consequence, the presence of this very parameter can alter or reshape the overall structure of Fermi surface by tilting the Dirac cones~\cite{Goerbig2008PRB,Lee2018PRB,Fritz2019arXiv}.
-In practice, this compels us to compartmentalize two distinguished types of the tDSM~\cite{Lee2018PRB}.
-The first is known as type-I tDSM and occurs when $|\zeta|<1$, where the point-like Fermi surface remains robust and the renormalized Dirac cones are preserved against tilted contributions.
-Instead, the other type dubbed the type-II tDSM, arises when the tilted terms play a more significant role in formulating the Fermi surface at $|\zeta|>1$.
+As a consequence, the presence of this very parameter can modify and reshape the overall structure of the Fermi surface by tilting the Dirac cones~\cite{Goerbig2008PRB,Lee2018PRB,Fritz2019arXiv}.
+In practice, this necessitates the categorization of two distinct types of tDSM~\cite{Lee2018PRB}.
+The first type, termed type-I tDSM, occurs when $|\zeta|<1$.
+As to type-I tDSM, the point-like Fermi surface remains robust, and the renormalized Dirac cones are preserved against tilted contributions.
+Instead, the other type, dubbed type-II tDSMs, emerges when the tilted term plays a more significant role in shaping the Fermi surface at $|\zeta|>1$.
 In this case, the point-like structure of the Fermi surface is sabotaged and replaced by two crossed nodal lines~\cite{Lee2018PRB,Lee2019PRB}.

-To proceed, we hereafter restrict our study to the 3D tpye-I tDSM, namely $|\zeta|<1$ in Eq.~(\ref{Eq dispersion}) as schematically shown in Fig.~\ref{fig1_schematic-tilted-dispersion}.
-Starting from the Hamiltonian density Eq.~(\ref{Eq H_0}), we are left with the following noninteracting fermionic action,
+To proceed, we hereafter restrict our study to the 3D type-I tDSM, namely $|\zeta|<1$ in Eq.~(\ref{Eq dispersion}) as schematically illustrated in Fig.~\ref{fig1_schematic-tilted-dispersion}.
+Starting from the Hamiltonian density in Eq.~(\ref{Eq H_0}), we are left with the following noninteracting fermionic action,

 with $\int_k=\int d\omega d^3\mathbf{k}/(2\pi)^4$.
-Herein the spinors $\psi^{\dag}_{\chi\alpha}(\omega,\mathbf{k})$ and $\psi_{\chi\alpha}(\omega,\mathbf{k})$ with spin degeneracy $\alpha=\pm1$ are employed to describe the excited fermionic quasiparticles from the Dirac points in the first Brillouin zone~\cite{Goerbig2008PRB,Lee2018PRB,Fritz2019arXiv}.
-As we only consider the type-I tDSM, the tilting parameter is compelled to $|\zeta|\in(0,1)$ with $\zeta\rightarrow0$ reducing to the normal (untilted) 3D Dirac systems.
-It is worth highlighting that the tilted energy dispersion~(\ref{Eq dispersion}) signals that the tilted Dirac cones are symmetric under the sign change of tilting parameter.
+Here, the spinors $\psi^{\dag}_{\chi\alpha}(\omega,\mathbf{k})$ and $\psi_{\chi\alpha}(\omega,\mathbf{k})$ with spin degeneracy $\alpha=\pm1$ describe the excited fermionic quasiparticles from the Dirac points in the first Brillouin zone~\cite{Goerbig2008PRB,Lee2018PRB,Fritz2019arXiv}.
+As we only consider type-I tDSMs, the tilting parameter is constrained to $|\zeta|\in(0,1)$ with $\zeta\rightarrow0$ corresponding to normal (untitled) 3D Dirac systems.
+It is worth highlighting that the tilted energy dispersion~(\ref{Eq dispersion}) indicates that the tilted Dirac cones are symmetric under the sign change of the tilting parameter.
 Without loss of generality, we from now on restrict our study to the situation with a positive $\zeta$.
-In addition, one can expects that the velocities are no longer isotropic but become anisotropic for the tilted direction ($v_z$) and the other two orientations ($v$) in the presence of the tilted terms.
+In addition, one can expect that the velocities are no longer isotropic but become anisotropic for the tilted direction ($v_z$) and the other two orientations ($v$) in the presence of the tilted terms.
 To proceed, the free fermionic propagator can be readily derived from Eq.~(\ref{Eq_S_psi}).